zilin-huang/CV2X-LOCA/README.md

 `The SDP-based methods, including SDP-LSRE, SDP-ML-KF, and CV2X-SDP (our), are solved by using the MATLAB package CVX , which the solver is SeDuMi`

+# Getting started
 Run model

-`main.m`
+# Reference
+If you find this repo to be useful in your research, please consider citing our work `main.m`